otabuzzman/RTXplay/notes.md

   ```

 ### Simple GPU workstation on AWS (VNC)
-The faster RPD would have been a better approach but it's not compatible with Nvidia's GLX for Xorg (see [xrdp issues](https://github.com/neutrinolabs/xrdp/issues/721#issuecomment-293241800) *xorgxrdp driver not supporting Nvidia's GLX* [and](https://github.com/neutrinolabs/xrdp/issues/1550#issuecomment-614910727) *not seen that (Nvidia's GLX) work yet with xrdpdev*) which has been confirmed by tests with numerous configurations which all failed.
+The faster RDP would have been a better approach but it's not compatible with Nvidia's GLX for Xorg (see [xrdp issues](https://github.com/neutrinolabs/xrdp/issues/721#issuecomment-293241800) *xorgxrdp driver not supporting Nvidia's GLX* [and](https://github.com/neutrinolabs/xrdp/issues/1550#issuecomment-614910727) *not seen that (Nvidia's GLX) work yet with xrdpdev*) which has been confirmed by tests with numerous configurations which all failed.
 Due to these obstacles and despite it is slow, falling back on VNC is considered ok because it works after all and it's only for testing anyway.

 Steps below assume an [AWS EC2 G4 instance](https://aws.amazon.com/ec2/instance-types/g4/) (`g4dn.xlarge`) with [Amazon Linux 2 AMI](https://aws.amazon.com/amazon-linux-2/).